mmeehan-8/GUbioinformatics/MasterNotes.md

 `gcloud compute scp mam840@m12-controller:/home/mam840/fastqc_6/fastqc_out/SRR6996008.sra_2.paired_fastqc .html . `
+- Before trimming, the forward read per sequence base quality median red line and blue mean line fell into the yellow area.
+The error bars were quite large.
+The reverse read per sequence base quality mean and median lines fell into the red.
+The per sequence base quality is thus quite low.
-- after trimming, the per sequence base quality falls in the green and yellow, whereas the per sequece base quality dipped into the red before trimming **(add more notes to this)**
+- After trimming, the forward read per sequence base quality median and mean lines are solidly in green and the error bars have substantially decreased.
+The reverse read per sequence base quality has also improved.
+The mean and median lines are both in green and the error bars have substantially decreased.
+However, the reverse read quality is not as good as the forward read quality.

 ## Workflow 3/17:
 ### Running Megahit (Steps 1-3):